 Let me state that I am not a moderator.
+At least, not a traditional one.
 I am an ethnographer, an anthropologist, and a strategist.
 And while both moderators and ethnographers speak to people, they are not the same thing.
 This isn’t just a matter of semantic difference, it is at the heart of how practitioners execute their work and how they practice their craft.

 A moderator is defined as a presenter, a host.
 A moderator is a person or organization responsible for running an event.
 A moderator is a person given special powers to enforce the rules of a collective event, be it a focus group, a forum, a blog, etc. Moderation is the process of eliminating or lessening extremes.
 It is used to ensure consensus and limit deviation.
 In other words, moderators assume control and direct.
 They maintain power and tease out information that is essentially qualitative hypothesis testing.
 Understand, I have no problem with moderation and moderators – the approach is useful and has its place in the inquiry toolkit.
 But the practice of moderation is limited not just by its structure but its theoretical underpinnings.